Diabetes care: 10 ways to avoid complications

 8. Consider a daily aspirin

-Taking a low dose of aspirin every day may reduce your risk of heart attack and stroke.
+If you have diabetes and other cardiovascular risk factors, such as smoking or high blood pressure, your doctor may recommend taking a low dose of aspirin every day to help reduce your risk of heart attack and stroke.
+If you don't have additional cardiovascular risk factors, the risk of bleeding from aspirin use likely outweighs any benefits of aspirin use.
 Ask your doctor whether daily aspirin therapy is appropriate for you, including which strength of aspirin would be best.

 9. If you drink alcohol, do so responsibly

 Alcohol can cause high or low blood sugar, depending on how much you drink and whether you eat at the same time.
 If you choose to drink, do so only in moderation, which means no more than one drink a day for women of all ages and men older than 65 and two drinks a day for men age 65 and younger.

 Always drink with a meal or snack, and remember to include the calories from any alcohol you drink in your daily calorie count.
 Also, be aware that alcohol can lead to low blood sugar later, especially for people who use insulin.